Recycled (left/top) and Bioplastic (bottom/right) sequins, by the Sustainable Sequin Company

 Fair warning, this is not meant to be a light-hearted read.

-Today is the 6th anniversary of the Rana Plaza factory collapse in Bangladesh.
+The day I wrote this post was the 6th anniversary of the Rana Plaza factory collapse in Bangladesh.
 You might remember it.
 Bangladesh is probably a long way away, from where you're sat reading this, right?

 1,134 people died.
 2,600 were injured, many of them seriously and irreparably.
 This includes kids in the nursery at the bottom of the building.